Chesapeake Ohio Airport History

 The “Flying Mayes Family” received additional wings today when 16-year-old Bob Mayes, Greenbrier Military school cadet, made his first solo flight.

-Bob’s father, Lieutenant Howard G. Mayes, was a World War pilot and is the manager of the Huntington-Ironton-Chesapeake airport.
+Bob’s father, Lieutenant Howard G. Mayes, was a World War pilot and the Huntington-Ironton-Chesapeake airport manager.
 His brother, Howard, Jr., is a United Airlines pilot, and his sister, Mrs. Ruth Nubbock, is a flyer and the wife of a flyer.

-Lieutenant Howard Mayers, airport manager was informed the planes would resume their Huntington stops.
-Congressman Johnson made his protest to the civil aeronautics board in Washington at the behest of Postmaster Jerry Dingess, the Huntington Chamber of Commerce Mayor Swann, and local newspapers, after it was learned that Elkins had become the airlines’ only WV stop.
+Lieutenant Howard Mayers, airport manager, was informed that the planes would resume their Huntington stops.
+Congressman Johnson made his protest to the civil aeronautics board in Washington at the behest of Postmaster Jerry Dingess, the Huntington Chamber of Commerce Mayor Swann, and local newspapers after it was learned that Elkins had become the airlines’ only WV stop.

-They pointed out that Huntington had many more important industries, a larger population, and greater post office receipts than Elkins, and since the abandonment of the Charleston airport, Huntington serves a much greater Area.
+They pointed out that Huntington had many more important industries, a larger population, and greater post office receipts than Elkins.
+Since the abandonment of the Charleston airport, Huntington has served a much greater Area.

 Civil Air Patrol Drops Flowers During Rites

-Ironton, Ohio Aug.
-13- The civilian air patrol group based at the Huntington-Ironton-Chesapeake airport, yesterday paid final tribute to the second of two of its members who were killed Sunday in a plane crash near here.
+Ironton, Ohio August 13- The civilian air patrol group based at the Huntington-Ironton-Chesapeake airport yesterday paid final tribute to the second of two of its members who were killed Sunday in a plane crash near here.

-A similar tribute was paid Monday to Carlos Wyant, 30, of Russell, Mr. Smith’s companion on the final pleasure flight.
+On the final pleasure flight, a similar tribute was paid Monday to Carlos Wyant, 30, of Russell, Mr. Smith’s companion.

 Beckley Raleigh Register, Beckley, West Virginia Thu, May 17, 1945 – Page 7